An Introduction to the Discharging Method via Graph Coloring: List Coloring

+(R4) Each $6$-vertex contributes $\FR12$ to the pot, and each $2$-vertex at the center of a $3$-thread takes $\FR12$ from the pot.

+Since there are more $6$-vertices than $3$-threads, the pot ends with positive charge.
+By the discharging rules, each $2$-vertex explicitly gains charge $\FR12$ and ends happy.
+A $5$-vertex can afford to give $\FR52$, and a $6$-vertex can afford to give $\FR62$ to its neighbors plus $\FR12$ to the pot.

+A $4$-vertex is unhappy if it loses more than $\FR32$ without having a $5^+$-neighbor.
+A $3$-vertex is unhappy if it loses more than $\FR12$ without having a $5^+$-neighbor.
+Fortunately, the configurations in which vertices can become unhappy are reducible for $\chil(G^2)\le7$, so their occurrence causes no difficulty.
+See Figure~\ref{fig433}.

-It remains to consider medium vertices.
-A $4$-vertex $v$ is unhappy only if it loses more than $\FR32$; this requires that all its neighbors are $2$-vertices and at least three of the incident threads are $2$-threads.
+For a $4$-vertex $v$ to lose more than $\FR32$ all its neighbors must be $2$-vertices and at least three of the incident threads must be $2$-threads.
 We show that this configuration is reducible.
 Define $G'$ from $G$ by deleting $v$ and its neighbors on three incident $2$-threads; note that $G'^2$ is the subgraph of $G^2$ induced by $V(G')$.
-Since $|N_{G^2}(v)\cap V(G')|=5$, we can extend the $L'$-coloring of $G'^2$ to $v$.
+Since $|N_{G^2}(v)\cap V(G')|=5$, we can extend an $L$-coloring of $G'^2$ to $v$.
 When we restore the deleted $2$-neighbors of $v$, the numbers of vertices whose colors they must avoid are $4,5,6$, respectively, so at each step a color is available.

-Since it gives at most $\FR12$ to each thread, an unhappy $3$-vertex $v$ has no high neighbor and loses more than $\FR12$.
-It may give charge at least $\FR14$ to each of three threads or give $\FR12$ to one thread and at least $\FR14$ to another.
+For a $3$-vertex to end unhappy by losing more than $\FR12$, it must have no $5^+$-neighbor (since it gives at most $\FR12$ to each neighbor).
+It may give at least $\FR14$ to each of three neighbors or give $\FR12$ to one neighbor and at least $\FR14$ to another.

 In the first case, let $N_G(v)=\{x_1,x_2,x_3\}$, and let $G'=G-N_G[v]$.
 The neighbor of $x_i$ other than $v$ has degree at most $4$.
 As we restore $N_G(v)$, the number of vertices whose colors they must avoid are $4,5,6$, so at each step a color is available.
 We can then replace $v$; it must avoid the colors on six vertices.